Budhanoor: Kunnathoor Kulangara Devi Kshethram

 Kunnathoor Kulangara Devi Kshethram is an ancient temple located nearby GHSS Budhanoor.
 Goddess Durga Devi is the principal deity of this temple.
 Ten day festival beginning on Malayalam Calendar Medom 1 in every year named Pathamudayam.
 During the Pathamudayam festival the temple have full of devotees.
 The temple is also famous for the Pallivilakku which is held on the 10th day morning of the Pathamudayam festival.
 Pllivilakku is a big lighting system made many years ago with wood.
 It have more than 50 meter height and 100000 lamps.

 St. Elias Orthodox Church Budhanoor

 St. Elias Orthodox Church is an ancient church in Budhanoor that belongs to Malankara Orthodox Syrian Church.
-Church was established in 1910.
-This church is situated beside the Mannar - Puliyoor Road and about a half kilometer from Aalthara Junction Budhanoor.
+Church established in 1910.
+This church is situated beside the Mannar - Puliyoor Road and about a half kilometer from Althara Junction Budhanoor.
 The present church is the second church built in this location.
-The festival of the church celebrated during February 7 – February 14 is a symbol of thanks giving for all the blessings received through St Elias.
+The festival of the church celebrated from first Sunday of February to Second Sunday of February is a symbol of thanks giving for all the blessings received through St Elias.
 St Elias is the patron saint of the people of Budhanoor and all those who seek assistance from St Elias.